MicrosoftDocs/sdk-api/sdk-api-src/content/oleidl/nn-oleidl-iviewobject.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IViewObject
+ - oleidl/IViewObject
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - OleIdl.h
 api_name:
  - IViewObject
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IViewObject interface

 ## -description

 Enables an object to display itself directly without passing a data object to the caller.
 In addition, this interface can create and manage a connection with an advise sink so the caller can be notified of changes in the view object.